 The Blood of the New Covenant

-How does Christ begin the New Covenant?
-In this discourse on John 1:16, Dr. Martyn Lloyd-Jones elaborates on the Old and New Covenants.
-If we are to benefit from Christ, we must benefit under the New Covenant, which Christ Himself said was a New Covenant in His own blood.
-Dr. Lloyd-Jones explains that Christ ratified the New Covenant with His very own blood; even as every old covenant was begun with blood, so too the New Covenant would begin with blood.
-Moreover, we not only benefit from the life and work of Christ on Earth, but Dr. Lloyd-Jones explains how we also benefit from the assurance of Christ’s intercession at the right hand of God in heaven.
-Finally, Dr. Lloyd-Jones gloriously explains the priesthood of Christ.
-Our Savior will never cease to be our priest!
-He will never need to make a sacrifice for sin again!
-Do you wonder, “I have sinned again since believing, can I yet be saved?”
+How does Christ begin the new covenant?
+In this discourse on John 1:16 titled “The Blood of the New Covenant,” Dr. Martyn Lloyd-Jones elaborates on the old and new covenants.
+If any are to benefit from Christ, they must benefit under the new covenant that Christ Himself said was a new covenant in His own blood.
+Dr. Lloyd-Jones explains that Christ ratified the new covenant with His blood and as every old covenant was begun with blood, so too the new covenant would begin with blood.
+Not only do Christians benefit from the life and work of Christ on Earth, but Dr. Lloyd-Jones explains how they also benefit from the assurance of Christ’s intercession at the right hand of God in heaven.
+Finally, Dr. Lloyd-Jones gloriously explains the priesthood of Christ and that the Savior will never cease to be the priest nor need to make a sacrifice for sin again.
 Dr. Lloyd-Jones gives assurance that the sacrifice of Christ was once and for all time.
 His sacrifice will never be looked upon by the Father as insufficient or without power.
-If Christ’s blood covers your sin, then it covers all of them.
+If Christ’s blood covers one sin, then it covers all of them.